JoePeterson51/JoePeterson51/README.md

 I'm a backend developer with a goal to build secure, mission-driven software that has a solid architecture, and can improve the world.
 I enjoy challenging myself to always be learning, while using my creativity as a musician, and behavior-driven design with the mission to create better technology.

-I enjoy fly fishing 🐟 , playing and listening to blugrass 🪕 , snowboarding 🏂 , hockey 🏒 , and any activities that take place in the mountains 🏔 !
+I enjoy fly fishing 🐟 , playing and listening to blugrass 🪕 , snowboarding 🏂 , hockey 🏒 , and any activities that take place in the mountains! 🏔

 ## Connect With Me